justine-pepperell/external-api-app/README.md

 Through refering the NZPA pronunication chart, the user can figure out how to pronounce a tricky word like choir.

 The user will also see the vowel shift in New Zealand English if the have prior knowledge of IPA.

+# Known bugs

+The format of the json object returned by the API is inconsistent and outlying format cases are still being identified.
+For example, if you search the word /look/ it does not return the phonetic spelling of the word.